evapeak/bitcoind/README.md

-# Build bitcoind on Ubuntu 14.10 on Azure
+# Host a bitcoind node on Ubuntu 14.10 / Microsoft Azure

 Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full bitcoin node using bitcoind, permanlty on using Microsoft's Azure.